Benedictteo05/OSA_notes/Market Research & Technology Trends/L1 - Introduction.md

 4. Satisfy customers

 ### Primary Data Research

+^8bd1ba

 - Usually costs more
+- More valuable
 - Often takes longer to conduct than secondary research
 - Gives conclusive results as research can be prepared specifically for problem on hand.
 - e.g. Questionnaires.

 ### Secondary Data Research
+- Good for starting point.
 - Research has already been compiled, gathered, organized and published by others.
+No need to reinvent the wheel.
 - Includes reports and studies by government agencies, trade associations or other businesses in your industry.
 - e.g. researchers will use internet tools to search for targeted data.